-ANNA, VIC

-I can sleep better knowing that he isn't tracking me.
+ANNA, VIC I can sleep better knowing that he isn't tracking me.

-GEMMA, VIC

-Landlines are very easy to trace.
+LINDSAY,NSW I feel like I can actually finally hopefully get my life back on track GEMMA, VIC Landlines are very easy to trace.
 I mean he has found us over and over again.
 Whereas now that we have a Safe Connections phone, it's only turned on for the duration of the [court ordered] call and the calls made in the car.
-Once we hang up, we move . . . [it] gives us that added layer of sort of anonymity and manoeuvrability.
+Once we hang up, we move . . . [it] gives us that added layer of sort of anonymity and maneuverability.

-CHARLOTTE, VIC

-It was useful because I didn't have the money to go out and purchase another phone . . . to be able to . . . still be able to get in contact with whoever I needed to and the fact that I didn't have to spend money that I didn't have on trying to purchase a phone and at that time . . . when you're trying to run and hide the last thing you're thinking about is trying to get a phone and get it all organised.
+CHARLOTTE, VIC It was useful because I didn't have the money to go out and purchase another phone . . . to be able to . . . still be able to get in contact with whoever I needed to and the fact that I didn't have to spend money that I didn't have on trying to purchase a phone and at that time . . . when you're trying to run and hide the last thing you're thinking about is trying to get a phone and get it all organised.
+KELLY, QLD He used to isolate [me] from my kids and didn't let me talk to them, and so I can just relax and start talking to my kids properly, so that's been good

-KELLY, QLD

-He used to isolate [me] from my kids and didn't let me talk to them, and so I can just relax and start talking to my kids properly, so that's been good

-RACHEL, WA

-[After leaving the relationship] I wasn't even able to contact my family for a few days or even my boss.

-No one knew where I was & they had to do welfare checks because they were quite concernedbecause they'd known what was going on previously.
+RACHEL, WA [After leaving the relationship] I wasn't even able to contact my family for a few days or even my boss.
+No one knew where I was & they had to do welfare checks because they were quite concerned because they'd known what was going on previously.
 So when I got the phone it was just - it was an absolute lifesaver.
 It was just an absolute lifesaver and I cried and I couldn't begin to thank [the refuge].
 It was just a connection to . . . the people that I loved the most and that were important to me and to be able to phone them to let them know that we were OK and we were in a safe place.
-So it was just - it was wonderful

-LINDSAY,NSW

-I I feel like I can actually finally hopefully get my life back on track

-WHAT FRONTLINE WORKERS SAY ABOUT OUT OUR TRAINING

-FROM THE EXTERNAL EVALUATION

-"I have been able to apply this training in my safety planning and discussions about technology abuse and domestic violence" "I have felt more confident to provide support to women around their safety in their engagement with technology when experiencing DV/FV due to having up to date and extended information and training" "All workers seek to enhance victim safety.
-The provision of a phone and information on safe use of technology has enhanced safety and [is an] opportunity to address risk for many victims"

-THE PROGRAM BUILDS CONFIDENCE IN FRONTLINE WORKERS

-"I have sent a few women to the website for safety tips.
+So it was just - it was wonderful WHAT FRONTLINE WORKERS Say about our training FROM THE EXTERNAL EVALUATION "I have been able to apply this training in my safety planning and discussions about technology abuse and domestic violence" "I have felt more confident to provide support to women around their safety in their engagement with technology when experiencing DV/FV due to having up to date and extended information and training" THE PROGRAM BUILDS CONFIDENCE IN FRONTLINE WORKERS "I have sent a few women to the website for safety tips.
 I have also felt more confident helping women work out what the perpetrator may have access to".
 "Remember three key points-what does he know, where does the information live, what does he have access to?"
+"THIS PROGRAM SAVES LIVES" "I have more knowledge regarding what specific questions to ask to tease out more information about the problem".
+"All workers seek to enhance victim safety.
+The provision of a phone and information on safe use of technology has enhanced safety and [is an] opportunity to address risk for many victims" "TECH SAFETY IS MORE ENTRENCHED IN SAFETY PLANNING NOW".